julianalsemmani/julianalsemmani/README.md

 **Software Developer, living in Norway**

 # 💫 About Me:
-🔭 I’m currently working on: RefinedHR<br>🔭 Currently working at: Kongsberg Digital AS<br>🌱 I’m currently learning: Too busy with my masters degree, and free time projects.<br>💬 Ask me about anything<br>📫 How to reach me: Social media or <a href="mailto:julian@alsemmani.com">julian@alsemmani.com</a><br>⚡ Fun fact: I work too much.
+🔭 I’m currently working on: RefinedHR<br>🔭 Currently working at: Kongsberg Digital AS<br>🌱 I’m currently learning: Too busy with my masters degree, and free time projects.<br>💬 Ask me about anything<br>📫 How to reach me: Social media or <a href="mailto:julian@alsemmani.com">julian@alsemmani.com</a><br>⚡ School: Writing my master thesis at University Of Oslo, and some extra subjects from NTNU

 ## 🌐 Socials: